MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 Loci with too much missing data can potentially induce statistical errors.

 The final quality control step implemented in this pipeline is that of missing data imputation.
-We recommend the users to impute missing data before importing their data into the pipeline, for example using LD-kNNi, FILLIN, FSHAP or BEAGLE software.  **MAYBE THIS SHOULD BE MOVED TO THE DATA PREPROCESSING PART
+We recommend the users to impute missing data before importing their data into the pipeline, for example using LD-kNNi, FILLIN, FSHAP or BEAGLE software.  ***MAYBE THIS SHOULD BE MOVED TO THE DATA PREPROCESSING PART***

 ##### 5.2.1.
 Filtering out SNPs with MAF < 0.05

 We calculate the MAF for each SNP and filter out those with a MAF below 0.05.
 At the same time, this is filtering out monomorphic loci that would not be useful for a GWAS analysis.
 Below is the R code used for this process:

-**** THIS PART OF THE CODE DOESN'T WORK FOR ME, I AM CURRENTLY TRYING TO IMPLEMENT A NEW VERSION FROM PACKAGE HARDY-WEINBERG -ED ****
+***THIS PART OF THE CODE DOESN'T WORK FOR ME, I have created a new function to do this MAF filtering (as well as data completeness filtering) for hapmap format, I think it is better to do this filtering step before moving on to the MVP format which is quite complex.***
 ```r
 # Load genotype data
 genotype_data <- attach.big.matrix("mvp_hmp.geno.desc")